AdobeDocs/experience-manager-cloud-service.it-IT/help/implementing/developing/extending/experience-fragments.md

 The only additional configuration is to ensure that the components are [allowed on the template, this is achieved with the Content Policy](/help/sites-developing/page-templates-editable.md#content-policies).
 -->

-## Experience Fragment Link Rewriter Provider - HTML {#the-experience-fragment-link-rewriter-provider-html}
+## Provider rewriter collegamento frammento esperienza - HTML {#the-experience-fragment-link-rewriter-provider-html}

 In AEM puoi creare frammenti esperienza.
 Un frammento di esperienza: